alexkasema/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 A function that returns a set of common elements in two sets.
 # 4-only_diff_elements.py
 A function that returns a set of all elements present in only one set.
+# 5-number_keys.py
+A function that returns the number of keys in a dictionary.